spectreconsole/spectre.console/docs/input/cli/introduction.md

 }
 ```

+You can use `AsyncCommand` if you need async support.

 ## Let's tie it together

 Now when we have our commands and settings implemented, we can compose a command tree